No. P01135809

 Chronicle of workers' wages and commodity prices, 1886-1986

-How much did Hudson Hornet sedan cost in 1953?
-What was average worker earning?
-Click here to find out.
+How much did Hudson Hornet cost in 1953?
+What did average worker earn?
+Click here.

 "No man is good enough to be another man's master."